Example output · unedited

 Read what it actually writes.

 Anyone can claim "AI writes your battlecards."
 The question is whether you'd forward the result with your name on it.
 This one was produced on the demo company that ships in the kit, zero edits.
 Read to the end: the Verification Audit is the part no other tool will show you.
+It is sorted by who has to act, and on this card nothing is waiting on the rep.

 4-output / battlecard-ironclad.mdPlay 02 · Forrest · audited by Sherlock